Search

 Let's understand what we're being asked to design.
 We need a time-based key-value store that can store multiple values for the same key, each with a different timestamp.

-When we call get('foo', timestamp=3), we need to return the value whose timestamp is the largest timestamp less than or equal to 3.
-In this case, that's 'bar1' (timestamp 1), not 'bar2' (timestamp 4).
+When we call get('foo', 2), we need to return the value whose timestamp is the largest timestamp less than or equal to 2.
+In this case, that's 'bar' (timestamp 1), because timestamp 3 is too large.

-Important constraint: Timestamps for a given key are strictly increasing - we'll never set the same key with a timestamp less than or equal to a previous timestamp for that key.
+Important constraint: Timestamps for each key are strictly increasing - we never set the same key with an earlier timestamp than a previous set.
+This means for each key, the timestamps are naturally sorted!

 Edge cases to consider: What if we get() a key that doesn't exist?
 What if we get() with a timestamp smaller than all stored timestamps for that key?
-What if there are up to 2 * 10^5 operations?
+What if we have up to 2e5 operations - how do we keep get() efficient?

 Building Intuition